Wallace-White/wallace-white-site/content/en/services/_index.md

 ---
 title: 'Services'
-description: 'We deliver a complete range of digital services.'
+description: 'We deliver a complete range of technical services.'
 date: 2018-02-10T11:52:18+07:00
 menu:
   main: